Overcoming the language barrier

-In a world that is becoming ever-more globalised, the ability to cross language barriers is of the utmost importance.
-This article evaluates the developments made in the field of interlingual machine translation and analyses the trends within this field of innovation and the role machine translations play with regard to intellectual property.
+In a world that is becoming increasingly globalised, the ability to cross language barriers is crucial.
+The advancement made during the 1990s technology boom transformed machine translations, and to this day, continues to be continuously improved.
+In recognition of the United Nations International Translation Day, we’ve explored the developments made in the field of intralingual machine translation.
+Let’s take a closer look at the key inventors, inventions and jurisdictions, as well as the trends within this field of innovation and the role machine translations play in intellectual property.